joshbuchea/HEAD/README.md

 A collection of HTML head elements.

 ## Recommended Minimum
-The essential tags for basic, minimalist websites.
+Below are the essential tags for basic, minimalist websites:

 ```
 <meta charset="utf-8">